Autism in Jaws

 Disrupting the shoot

 During pre-production of Jaws, Spielberg secretly worked on script rewrites and the new ending.
 In the book, the hunt against the shark differed from the film, with the novel’s shark hunt taking place over three days and the men return to shore at the end of each day of the hunt.
-Hooper dies on the second day when a shark cage he is lowered into to wound the shark with a bangstick is broken into by the shark who kills him, and the shark is killed on the third day due to excessive wounds and which Quint who harpoons it also dies due to getting entangled in his harpoon (both the shark and Quint sink as a result) while Brody survives and returns to shore.
+Hooper dies on the second day when a shark cage he is lowered into so that he can wound the shark with a bangstick is broken into by the shark who kills him, and the shark is killed on the third day due to excessive wounds inflicted on it by Quint and Brody though Quint also dies due to getting entangled in one of the harpoons (both the shark and Quint sink as a result) while Brody survives and returns to shore.
 However, Spielberg proposed a new ending where Brody, after Quint’s demise which was changed (from harpoon entanglement during stabbing the shark) to actually being attacked by the shark, fights off the shark and ultimately blows it up using a scuba tank which he throws in the fish’s mouth and shoots.
 Hooper also survives and reunites with Brody and they both return to shore.
 Benchley, initially disapproved of the new ending (save for Quint’s new fate and Hooper’s survival) even when Spielberg told him that the new ending would excite the audience and kept turning up during filming to declare that the new scene should not be done due to which he had to be banned from set until the end of filming.
 When the movie came out and he watched it, he later regretted his actions when he realized that indeed audiences loved the new ending and apologized to Spielberg.
 He appreciated being offered a cameo role (thanks to Brown who suggested it) and admired Scheider’s iconic line, ‘You’re gonna need a bigger boat’.

 How it reminds me of me